Chris Hedges: On Contact (2016–2022)

 Hedges began hosting the television show On Contact for the Russian-government owned network RT America in June 2016.
-Hedges, initially unfamiliar with the network, was approached to make a show by RT America president Mikhail "Misha" Solodovnikov, who personally guaranteed Hedges' editorial independence.
+Hedges, who said he had not known much about the network at the time, was approached to make a show by RT America president Mikhail "Misha" Solodovnikov, who promised him complete editorial independence.

-On Contact provided commentary on social issues, often profiling nonfiction authors and their recently published works with Hedges aiming to follow the approach of former public television shows.
+On Contact provided commentary on social issues, often profiling non-fiction authors and their recently published works, with Hedges aiming to follow the approach of former public television shows.
 On Contact was nominated for an Emmy in 2017, RT America's first significant award nomination, but the award was won by Steve.

-On March 3, 2022, RT America ceased operations following the widespread deplatforming of Russian-sponsored media caused by the 2022 Russian invasion of Ukraine.
+On March 3, 2022, RT America ceased operations following the widespread deplatforming of Russian-sponsored media after the 2022 Russian invasion of Ukraine.
 The run of On Contact ended.
-In a March 7, 2022 Scheerpost column (reprinted by Salon), Hedges contrasted the reprimand he received from The New York Times for his Iraq War opposition to RT America, who made no comment on Hedges' condemnation of the Russian invasion of Ukraine.
-Hedges said he "might have paid with" his job for making negative comments about the war in Ukraine, "but at least for those six days", after the invasion, he remained in post.
+In a March 7, 2022 Scheerpost column (reprinted by Salon), Hedges wrote about the reprimand he received from The New York Times for his Iraq War opposition, comparing it to RT America, which made no comment on Hedges's condemnation of the Russian invasion of Ukraine.
+Hedges said he "might have paid with" his job for making negative comments about the war on Ukraine, "but at least for those six days", after the invasion, he remained in post.

+The Chris Hedges Report (2022–present)

-Hedges, in collaboration with The Real News Network, began production in April 2022 for a web series called The Chris Hedges Report.
+Hedges, in collaboration with The Real News Network (TRNN), began production for The Chris Hedges Report in April 2022.
+In May 2024, TRNN announced that they had amicably ended their production partnership with Hedges, citing editorial limitations for nonprofit newsrooms like TRNN.
+The Chris Hedges Report continues to be produced through Hedges's Substack.